EwhaGlab/glURDF/README.md

 <img src="./img/demo_talos.gif" width="600">

-glURDF is a graphical interface for visualizing robot model using URDF and OpenGL.
+glURDF is a graphical interface for visualizing robot models using URDF and OpenGL.
 This repository is based on [learnopengl](https://learnopengl.com), extended to read [urdf](http://wiki.ros.org/urdf) files. glURDF supports not only visualizing the robot model but also animating the robot motion with given robot configurations.